Qatar's unifying World Cup vision erodes as nations cut ties

 Qatar has long been heavily reliant on a massive workforce of migrant laborers from Asia to expand its infrastructure.
 The Philippines has temporarily suspended the deployment of Filipino workers to Doha, but said there is no plan yet to repatriate the more than 200,000 existing members of the labor force.

-Being handed the World Cup made working, living conditions and employment rights in Qatar a global concern like never before.
-Practices like the ''kafala'' sponsorship system that bind workers to their employer are in place across the region, but activists have largely only shone the spotlight on Qatar and the human cost of hosting the World Cup.
+Being handed the World Cup made working, living conditions and employment rights in Qatar a global concern.
+Practices such as the ''kafala'' sponsorship system that binds workers to their employer are in place across the region, but activists have largely only shone the spotlight on Qatar and the human cost of hosting the World Cup.

-Qatar has responded to the pressure by compelling companies to adopt labor reforms.
-It's one of the consequences of hosting a major sporting event that Qatar did not seem to anticipate amid the joy of stunning Australia, Japan, South Korea and the United States in the 2010 vote.
+Qatar has responded to the pressure by compelling companies to adopt labor reforms .
+It's one of the consequences of hosting a major sporting event that Qatar did not seem to anticipate amid the joy of beating the United States, Australia, Japan and South Korea in the 2010 vote.

-From the moment then-FIFA President Sepp Blatter pulled Qatar's name out of the envelope in Zurich, the whiff of corruption has hung over Qatar, coupled with concerns about heat that forced the tournament to be shifted to November-December.
+From the moment then-FIFA President Sepp Blatter pulled Qatar's name out of the envelope in Zurich, the whiff of corruption has hung over Qatar's bid, coupled with concerns about heat that forced the tournament to be shifted into the heart of the European season in November-December 2022.

-Despite being exonerated by FIFA's ethics investigators, the finger of suspicion has never been lifted by Qatar's harshest critics.
-Chatter about Qatar being stripped of the hosting rights or being boycotted by some countries has persisted, without the call coming from any authoritative soccer body or government.
+Despite being exonerated by FIFA's ethics investigators, speculation about Qatar being stripped of the hosting rights or being boycotted by some countries has persisted, without the call coming from any authoritative soccer body or government.

 Significantly, the federation of World Cup holder Germany is not endorsing such an extreme move.